 Through collective bargaining and social gatherings, NRI frequently discusses various issues with unions, such as the economic benefits of union members, personnel systems, and working environment.

-The results of the "Employee Attitude Survey" conducted by the labor union every year and the problems revealed during the discussions at the labor union branch meetings and seminars will be reported to the
+The results of the "Employee Attitude Survey" conducted by the labor union every year and the problems revealed during the discussions at the labor union branch meetings and seminars will be reported to the NRI management and will be utilized in the formulation of measures.

-FY2017 FY2018 FY2019 FY2020 FY2016 unit 3,773 3,656 3,579 3,667 3,965 Number of labor union members no. of person Rate of unionization2 100 100 100 100 100 Coverage2 d d d d d
+unit FY2017 FY2018 FY2019 FY2020 FY2021

+Number of labor union n members no. of person 3,656 3,579 3,667 3,965 4,402

+Rate of unionization2 % 100 100 100 100 100

+Coverage e d d d d d